Chapter 28:

 ‘It seems,’ she said at last, ‘like they’re just children.’

-Mutsuki’s breath caught.
+Mutsuki’s vision blurred.
 Gon’s face lit up.
 Sumire nearly fainted from relief.
 Kishin exhaled a shuddery sob of happiness.
 Honey hugged Rin’s knee.
 Meow purred.
 Akashi scowled because he felt competitive for Mutsuki’s attention.
 Kojiro judged silently.
 As usual.

 Eight children shot to their feet.